Sydney-Informatics-Hub/monai/README.md

 ### Start the monai server, e.g.

-#### Manual
+## A. Manual start the server
 Start the `monailabel` docker container.
 This step will vary depending on you want to do (I think).
 With this setup the `-v ~:/workspace/` option, mounts all the data in the home folder of the VM into the docker container, presumably making it accessible by MonAI.
 Put data in that folder, or mount your data approriately.
 ```
 sudo docker run -it --rm --gpus all --ipc=host --net=host -p 8000:8000 --name monai -v ~:/workspace/ projectmonai/monailabel:latest bash
 ```

-Download the example apps and datasets
+Download the example apps and datasets if required
 ```
 monailabel apps --download --name radiology --output apps
 monailabel datasets --download --name Task09_Spleen --output datasets
 ```

 You can now start the monai server.
-Chossing `--conf models all` for the first time will take a while to download all ML models and t
+Chossing `--conf models all` for the first time will take a while to download all ML models.
+Be default, `apps` and `datasets` are in the `/opt/monai` folder, but you can point to whatever app and dataset folder you need to:
 ```
-monailabel start_server --app apps/radiology --studies datasets/Task09_Spleen/imagesTr --conf models all
+monailabel start_server --app /opt/monai/apps/radiology --studies /opt/monai/datasets/Task09_Spleen/imagesTr --conf models all
 ```
 Now MonAI Label will create a server at `http://0.0.0.0:8000` by default.
 Hence the port-fowarding, but I think the "host" flags in the other docker options make it available at 8000 on the host anyway.
 Regardless, this is where Slicer will have to look for a MonAI server.